kiluazen/Amphibious-Drone/README.md

 | Power at Max Thrust in Water| 144.405| 267.0623      | 240.1076       |

 ## Acknowledgement
-- I wanna thank Taha my classmate, we has a lot of the discussion to understand why things are varying in a certain way.
+- I wanna thank Taha my classmate, we had a lot of the discussion to understand why things are varying in a certain way.
 - Thanks to Prof Dwanil Shukla , He helped me with doubts I had in the way to approach this Assignment

 ## Reference